ReSplat: Learning Recurrent Gaussian Splatting: Introduction

-Driven by this observation, we begin with a single-step feed-forward Gaussian reconstruction model to initialize the recurrent process, and then perform recurrent updates to improve the initial Gaussians.
+Driven by this observation, we begin with a single-step feed-forward Gaussian reconstruction model to initialize the recurrent process and then perform recurrent updates to improve the initial Gaussians.
 Since the recurrent updates occur in 3D space, where a large number of Gaussians would impose a significant computational burden, we design our initial model to predict Gaussians in a $16 \times$ subsampled space.
-This contrasts with most existing feed-forward models~\citep{charatan2023pixelsplat,Szymanowicz2024CVPR,szymanowicz2024flash3d,zhang2024gs} that predict one or multiple Gaussians per pixel, which scales poorly with increasing numbers of views and image resolutions.
+This contrasts with most existing feed-forward models~\cite{charatan2023pixelsplat,Szymanowicz2024CVPR,szymanowicz2024flash3d,zhang2024gs} that predict one Gaussian per pixel, which scales poorly with increasing number of views and image resolutions.
 Our method achieves a $16\times$ reduction in the number of Gaussians while maintaining performance.

-Based on this compact initial reconstruction, we train a weight-sharing recurrent network that iteratively improves the reconstruction.
-Crucially, the recurrent network leverages the rendering error of input views to determine where and how to update the Gaussians.
-Specifically, we render the input views (available at test time) using the current prediction, compute the rendering error, and propagate it in feature space to 3D Gaussians.
-The recurrent network then predicts the parameter updates directly from this error and the current Gaussians, without requiring explicit gradient computation.
+Based on this compact initial reconstruction, we train a weight-sharing recurrent network that iteratively improves the initial prediction.
+Crucially, the network leverages the rendering error of the input views to determine how to update the Gaussians.
+Specifically, we render the input views (available at test time) using the current prediction, compute the rendering error, and propagate it to the 3D Gaussians.
+The recurrent network then predicts the parameter updates from this error and the current Gaussians, without explicit gradient computation.

 We validate our method through extensive experiments across diverse scenarios.
-On the challenging DL3DV~\citep{ling2023dl3dv} dataset, using 8 input views at $512 \times 960$ resolution, our learned recurrent model improves PSNR by +2.7 dB, while using only $1/16$ of the Gaussians and achieving $4\times$ faster rendering speed.
-We also demonstrate that our recurrent model leads to robust generalization to unseen datasets and image resolutions, where previous single-step feed-forward models usually struggle.
-With 16 input views at $540 \times 960$ resolution, we outperform Long-LRM~\citep{chen2025llrm} while using $4\times$ fewer Gaussians.
-On the commonly used two-view RealEstate10K benchmark, our ReSplat also achieves state-of-the-art results, demonstrating the strong performance of our method.
+On the challenging DL3DV~\cite{ling2023dl3dv} dataset, using 8 input views at $512 \times 960$ resolution, our learned recurrent model improves PSNR by 3.5dB, while using only $1/16$ of the Gaussians and achieving $4\times$ faster rendering speed.
+We also demonstrate that our recurrent model leads to robust generalization to unseen datasets, view counts, and image resolutions, where previous single-step feed-forward models usually struggle.
+With 16 input views at $540 \times 960$ resolution, we outperform Long-LRM~\cite{chen2025llrm} by 0.8dB PSNR while using $4\times$ fewer Gaussians.
+On the commonly used two-view RealEstate10K~\cite{zhou2018stereo} and ACID~\cite{liu2021infinite} benchmarks, ReSplat also achieves state-of-the-art results, demonstrating its strong performance.